spencerdrak/zdns/PROPOSED_REFACTORING.md

 - Use `spf13/cobra` as CLI framework
     - This will help with gathering the options from the command line and then passing them to the CLI.
 It won't have much to do with the refactoring of the library itself.
     - This will also help with reducing some of the error checking that goes on in `main.go` currently.
+    - The CLI will serve as the proof of concept to ensure that our changes to the API are sensible and work properly.
 - Migrate all packages from `modules` to `pkg` directory
     - We'll do a few things to ensure a cleaner end user experience:
         - decouple our logic from the logic of any deps that we use (e.g., this will likely require some work on the miekg/dns side of things)
         - explicitly version our deps
     - As I perform this migration, I'll determine and consult the team as needed on what should live where.
 Majority of this functionality will go into `pkg` but I think there are some pieces that will end up in `internal`.
+- Upgrade `dns` and `zdns` to Go 1.17

 ### External API